-So, Air pollution monitoring itself does not reduce pollution, however it gives us clues on how much is pollution, and it’s spatial and temporal differences.
+So, Air pollution monitoring itself does not reduce pollution, however, it gives us clues on how much is pollution and its spatial and temporal differences.

 IoT Enabled Air Quality Monitoring

-The IoT based air pollution monitoring system is developed using sensors and microcontrollers.The microcontrollers are programmed to take the sensors as input and transmit the data to the cloud.
-An algorithm is developed to analyze the data and send it to the Mobile application or a IoT dashboard.
-A smartphone app will be developed for users to access the air quality information in real-time.
+The IoT-based air pollution monitoring system is developed using sensors and microcontrollers.
+A sensor network to collect data on air quality is created.
+The microcontrollers are programmed to take the sensors as input and transmit the data to the cloud.
+An algorithm is developed to analyze the data and send it to the Mobile application or an IoT dashboard.
+A smartphone app will be developed for users to access air quality information in real-time.